 Jingle your keys, pick up your bag or briefcase, put on your jacket and head out of the door.
 You could even hop in the car and drive around the block.
 After a minute or two, return.

 As your dog gets used to these short outings, gradually increase their duration.
-Your goal is to be able to leave the house and return again without your dog working himself into a frenzy or misbehaving when you're gone.
+Your goal is to be able to leave the house and return again without your dog working themselves into a frenzy or misbehaving when you're gone.

 Just ignore him!

-If you continue to have trouble with your dog you may need to tackle the dependency directly.
+If you continue to have trouble with your dog, you may need to tackle the dependency directly.
 This is tough, because it calls for ignoring your dog for a week or two.

 As always, if you're having difficulty with your dog you should consult a vet who will be able to determine if your dog's misbehaviour is caused by separation anxiety or some underlying medical condition.

 They may also be able to recommend a good behaviour specialist to help resolve the problem.